jlinoff/pam/README.md

 ##### Simple Account Record

-Of course, there are many other types of records that might be interesting to store in _PAM_ that can use the defaultd record fields _as is_.
+Of course, there are many other types of records that might be interesting to store in _PAM_ that can use the default record fields _as is_.
 See the [Fields](#fields) section for a description of the default records and their types.